vertigis/vertigis-web-samples/README.md

 ### Creating a new sample

 Each sample follows the same pattern as the VertiGIS Studio Web SDK.
 The easiest way to create a new sample is to copy an existing sample directory, and rename the `name` property in the `package.json` of your sample to suit.
-Once created you will need to add your sample to the samples viewer `samples` array in [the viewer source](viewer/src/App.tsx) to have it show up in the list of samples.
+Once created you will need to add your sample to the samples viewer `libraries` config in [samples/library-viewer/app/app.json](samples/library-viewer/app/app.json) to have it show up in the list of samples.

 ### Testing